Modern Languages and Literatures Majors

 - Linguistics 101: Descriptive Linguistics

-** Students who wish to minor in German Studies should make every effort to complete a semester of coursework in a German-speaking country.
-Students should start planning early, in consultation with the German faculty (Professor Richard Fisher) and the Assistant Dean of the Faculty for Off-Campus Programs.
+** Students who wish to minor in German Studies should complete a semester of coursework in a German-speaking country.
+Students should start planning early, in consultation with the German faculty (Professor Richard Fisher) and the Director of Off-Campus Programs (Ashley Sinclair).
 Alternatives will be discussed with Professor Fisher in order to work out an appropriate program for each student.

 Prerequisite: Spanish 110 and 112.